The administration of a trust is a responsible and legally complex undertaking which requires the help of a skilled lawyer.

 Standby trusts allow the trustee to manage assets should the grantor become incapacitated.

 Many individuals have the misconception that trusts are only used in the realm of the wealthy and give them little consideration.
-While most understand the need for a will, few appreciate how a trust may be even more important.
+While most understand the need for a will, few appreciate how a Trust may be even more important.

 While both instruments are important in transferring property, a trust allows assets to pass to beneficiaries outside of probate, saving money and a great deal of time.
 Assets distributed to beneficiaries through a trust may be passed on immediately by the trustee without waiting for the courts.
 Consequently, a will and trust are often made in harmony with each other, as a will provides for matters that a trust cannot.

-A skilled trust attorney will discuss your needs, how you want assets and estate distributed, and help you understand the financial and tax consequences.
+A skilled trusts attorney will discuss your needs, how you want assets and the estate distributed, and help you understand the financial and tax consequences.
 Your lawyer can answer complicated legal questions, advise you of the various trust options available when it comes to your estate, and explain the financial ramifications of these options.
 This enables you to control your wealth while protecting your legacy from creditors and taxes.

 If you have no one that you feel comfortable appointing as trustee to take care of your estate, you may consider naming a professional fiduciary to act in this capacity and that’s when you would need the help of a lawyer.
 An experienced trusts lawyer is well equipped to handle the details of managing your trust and distributing assets after your death consistent with the terms of your trust.